bug-vt/openCV_junior/index.md

 #### Figure 6.
 Two images differ by point of view.
 Two red circles are expected to hold a matching descriptor.

 Again, once the above 3 tests pass, the result will be compared to the SIFT function from the existing library.
-Following to tests should pass for pre-selected feature points:
+The following two tests should pass for pre-selected feature points:

 1. Computed vector matches with the output vector from the exiting library.
 2. Performance difference is within the range of a few magnitudes.
 This is only used as a rough guideline to check whether we are not introducing unnecessary computation or performance bottleneck in our implementation.